The star Sirius rings in the New Year

 Sirius is up late for the party

-So Sirius is highest in the sky at midnight every New Year’s.
-Astronomers call this a midnight culmination of Sirius.
-As the New Year rings in, Sirius is at its highest.
+So Sirius is highest in the sky at midnight during every turn of the year.
+In short, astronomers call this a midnight culmination of Sirius.
+Thus, as the New Year rings in, Sirius is at its highest point in the sky.

 Because the stars rise and set two hours earlier with each passing month, Sirius will be highest up for the night around 10 p.m. local time on February 1.